axioned/handbook/src/content/docs/Playbook/wow.md

 You might hear us talking a lot about WOW'ing our clients (and teammates).
 It's not just about delivering what was asked for, but also about delivering more than what was expected.
 It's about going the extra mile to make sure that our clients are always happy and satisfied with our work.
 It's about creating a lasting impression that will make them want to work with us again and again.

 ## Why?
 - Every client and team mate is different; we must invest in understanding what WOW looks and feels like to them.
-(This is where our HTWwM Q&A can help - link to be added.)
 - Putting in the effort to WOW supports growth; as individuals and as a team and company.
 - It drives long-lasting relationships that helps “secure” business (and revenues) to be invested in the team, company and clients.